Save 50% off everything with code CYBERMONDAY2025!

 Rolling Play Dough

-These sturdy, wooden rolling pins are perfect for exercising and strengthening the muscles of the hands, wrists, and shoulders needed for holding and writing with pencils and crayons!
+These sturdy wooden rolling pins are excellent for strengthening the muscles in the hands, wrists, and shoulders.
+These muscles are important for gripping and writing with pencils and crayons.
+When kids use rolling pins they’re improving hand strength and coordination skills.

 How to set up a playdough center